 Section 2 focused on staff knowledge of the complaints procedure.
 Staff members were approached and asked questions related to making complaints and their comments recorded.

-This surgery was not particularly forthcoming with the Healthwatch Isle of Wight Volunteers and they were asked to visit a branch surgery instead.
+This surgery was not particularly forthcoming with the Healthwatch Isle of Wight Volunteers and they experienced a 40 minute wait before the staff would cooperate with the visit.

 Results of Visit

 Accessibility

 Complaints Procedure Posters and Leaflets